 - epilepsy, etc.

-Cryptorchidism is often noted in dogs of small and dwarf species.
-And pathology is inherited with a set of attributes - too long limbs, weakness and curvature of them, cretinism, etc.
+Cryptorchidism is often observed in dogs of small and dwarf breeds.
+Moreover, pathology is inherited with a set of signs - too long limbs, weakness and curvature of them, cretinism, etc.

 Types of cryptorchidism

-Depending on the location and severity of the anomaly, the following types are distinguished:
+Depending on the location and severity of anomaly, the following types are distinguished:

 - acquired as a result of external influence or systemic pathology;

 - bilateral in the absence of both testicles;